 At the beginning of 2018, Surfshark VPN was a name known only to its creators and a group of friends.
 This year we’re writing an article on how to use Surfshark, a VPN service that continues to grow its user base and garner positive reviews across the web.

 The company behind Surfshark is based in the British Virgin Islands (BVI), a jurisdiction that doesn’t belong to the Fourteen Eyes alliance and has no data retention laws.
 Surfshark VPN has a strict “no-logs” policy and even called an audit upon themselves, showing that they’re serious about retaining their spotless reputation.

-At the end of 2018, they had 500 servers in 50 countries.
-Now with over 800 of them, Surfshark further solidifies its global coverage and good speeds.
+By the end of 2018, they had 500 servers in 50 countries.
+Now with over 1700 of them, Surfshark further solidifies its global coverage and good speeds.

 Last but not least, their client is simple and user-friendly.
 Therefore it shouldn’t be hard to learn how to use Surfshark.
 Their CTO Magnus Steinberg has stated that Surfshark wants to guarantee “online privacy for your whole family – simple and intuitive on the outside with a robust security mechanism inside.”
 We have no reason to believe they can’t do that.

 Before answering how to use Surfshark, let’s see what pros it has.
 Different users have different needs.
 For some, security is the top priority, while others might just want something that unblocks Netflix or allows torrenting.
-As we noted in our Surfshark VPN review, the service manages to please many individual tastes, even while being relatively new in the VPN business.
+As we noted in our Surfshark VPN review, this service manages to please many individual tastes.

 These are the main pros of Surfshark VPN:

 - Unlimited simultaneous connections